-The course was delivered over five days from March 2007 to June 2007.
-The opening module will took place over two days with free accommodation in the Canal Court Hotel in Newry (1-2 March).
-The second, third and fourth modules will run from 10.30 am – 3.30 pm on 19 April, 17 May and 21 June also in the Canal Court Hotel.
-Certificates were presented to those completing the course by Dr Aideen McGinley, Permanent Secretary at the Department for Employment and Learning on 21 June 2007.
+The course will be delivered over six days from early September 2006 to February 2007.
+The opening module will take place over two days with accommodation in the Canal Court Hotel in Newry (7-8 September).
+The second, third and fourth modules will run from 10.30 am – 3.30 pm on 5th October, 16th November and 14th December, also in the Canal Court.
+There will be a closing event in Belfast in early February, to which previous course participants will also be invited.

 The four modules will cover: